tomjoht/learnapidoc/_docs/testing_your_documentation/testingdocs_test_your_instructions.md

 But don't assume that once your product is released, all documentation is done.
 You can always go back over your existing, already-published documentation and improve it.
 Consider the first release a kind of "Day 1" for your documentation.
 It's the first iteration.
 Your documentation will get better with each iteration.
 If you couldn't get your test system up and running before the first release, that's okay.
 Build the test system for the upcoming release.

-With the first release, if you can [capture feedback](https://idratherbewriting.com/simplifying-complexity/reconstructing-the-absent-user.html) as your documentation get used (feedback from forums, contact email, logs, and other means), you can improve your documentation and see gaps that you likely missed.
+With the first release, if you can capture feedback as your documentation get used (feedback from forums, contact email, logs, and other means), you can improve your documentation and see gaps that you likely missed.
 In some ways, each time users consult the documentation to perform a task, they are testing your documentation.
+(For more on capturing feedback, see my post on [Reconstructing the absent user](https://idratherbewriting.com/simplifying-complexity/reconstructing-the-absent-user.html).)

 Beyond just testing documentation yourself, you also need to [test it against users](testingdocs_testing_assumptions.html).